 As long as you meet the plan’s general eligibility requirements and pay the applicable premium, your acceptance is automatic.
 This plan contains waiting periods that must be satisfied before coverage is available for services.
-6 months waiting period for Basic Services will be waived if you pay the ANNUAL premium.
-You will be locked in for this plan for 12 months (NO refunds will be given).
 The Plan helps pay the cost of most dental care services, including exams, cleanings, fillings, extractions, crowns, bridges, and dentures.

 D. Annual Deductible & Calendar Year Maximums

 The Calendar Year Deductible is the amount of covered dental charges incurred by an insured person or on behalf of your insured dependent before Nationwide Multiflex Dental starts paying benefits.
 The annual deductible is $50 per person.
 The Calendar Year Maximum is the maximum amount payable for all eligible dental expenses in any calendar year as shown on the Fee Schedule.
 The annual maximum for this plan is $1500, per person.

 The Classic 1500 Plan allows you to obtain services from any licensed dentist of your choice.